 RFI (Request for Information)

 RFIs, known as Requests for Information, stand as essential tools in construction projects.
 They primarily seek clarification or gather additional information about project documents, drawings, specifications, or other relevant conditions.
 Typically initiated by contractors, subcontractors, or suppliers, RFIs aim to resolve uncertainties or ambiguities that may arise in the project.
 Notably, the key distinguishing aspect of an RFI is its focus on obtaining information that wasn’t explicitly or specified in the original project documents.
+Essentially, RFIs play a crucial role in ensuring that all stakeholders possess a comprehensive understanding of the project requirements.
+Additionally, they serve as early warning systems, identifying and addressing potential issues during the project’s initial stages.
+Consequently, RFIs serve as vital guardians against delays, cost overruns, and disputes, by promoting clear and effective communication among all project participants.

 RFP (Request for Proposal)